Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: But I don’t like Organic Pastures.

-G:Because..?
+G: Because..?

-A:Because they...
+A: Because they...

-G:Nutritionally deficient?
+G: Nutritionally deficient?

-A:They have to keep the chloroform count down to ten.
+A: They have to keep the chloroform count down to ten.
 The only way to do that is use heavy chlorine in the tank and not rinse them completely.
 That’s why you’ve got that funny taste.
 And plus he’s a greedy man – Mark McAfee – he cut’s the cream off and sells extra cream and leaves the milk skimmed.